w3c/findtext/README.md

-# rangefinder
+# findtext
-An API spec to define how to find DOM ranges from basic information
+ An API spec to define how to find text in a Web document, using basic information, and return DOM ranges.